Loeb's Third Point makes big bet on Kraft

-NEW YORK, Aug 2 (Reuters) - Hedge fund manager Daniel Loeb made a big wager on Kraft Foods in July, telling investors in his $8.7 billion firm that a stake in the food maker is now one of the firm’s largest positions.
+NEW YORK (Reuters) - Hedge fund manager Daniel Loeb made a big wager on Kraft Foods in July, telling investors in his $8.7 billion (5.6 billion pounds) firm that a stake in the food maker is now one of the firm’s largest positions.

 The note does not indicate whether Loeb has a net long position or a short position in Kraft.
 If an investor is long, he expects the share price to rise; a short position indicates he expects the stock price to fall.